 #3 - Am I enabling others to continue taking advantage of me by engaging in this situation?
 When we continuously end up in the same type of situation over and over again, many of us take the position of the victim; been there, done that, hate it.
 However, this question is meant to provoke me to think about whether or not my behavior is contributing to a situation, and if so I need to stop immediately, thus breaking the cycle.

-In closing, I want to thank all of you for your support with my blog and I am making a commitment to staying in touch at least once a week.
-Check back in tomorrow for a rundown of our recent weekend trip to Venice…
+In closing, I want to thank all of you for your support with my blog and I am making a commitment to have my blog redesigned by the New Year and to check in with you more than once a month.
+Check back in tomorrow for a rundown of our recent weekend trip to Venice...